The Importance of Heat Flux in Quasi-Parallel Collisionless Shocks: Acknowledgments

+The Authors thanks the anonymous referee for their careful reading and comments that helped improving the manuscript.
 Simulations were performed on computational resources provided by the University of Chicago Research Computing Center, on TACC’s Stampede2 and Purdue's ANVIL through ACCESS (formally XSEDE) allocation TG-AST180008.
-C.C.H.~was partially supported by NSF FDSS grant AGS-1936393 as well as NASA grants 80NSSC20K1273 and 80NSSC23K0099; D.C. by NASA grant 80NSSC20K1273 and NSF grants AST-1909778, AST-2009326 and PHY-2010240; P.A.C. by NSF PHY-1804428, DOE DE-SC0020294, NASA 80NSSC19M0146 and 80NSSC22K0323.
+Some of the work was supported by the Geospace Environment Modeling Focus Group ”Particle Heating and Thermalization in Collisionless Shocks in the Magnetospheric multiscale mission (MMS) Era” led by L.B.
+Wilson III.
+C.C.H.~was partially supported by NSF FDSS grant AGS-1936393 as well as NASA grants 80NSSC20K1273 and 80NSSC23K0099; D.C. by NASA grants 80NSSC20K1273, 80NSSC23K1481, and 80NSSC24K0173 and NSF grants AST-2009326, PHY-2010240, and AST-2510951; P.A.C. and M.H.B. by NASA grants 80NSSC20K1273, 80NSSC19M0146, 80NSSC23K0409 and 80NSSC22K0323, NSF grants PHY-1804428 and PHY-2308669, and DOE grant DE-SC0020294.
+Finally, this work was also supported by the International Space Science Institute (ISSI) in Bern through ISSI International Team project No. 23-575, “Collisionless Shock as a Self-Regulatory System” and through the Visiting Scientist program.